generateme/fitdistr/README.md

 ### Example 2

 Search for the best distribution and its parameters.
-Look at last example where Pareto distribution is wrongly considered best.
+Look at last example where Pareto distribution is wrongly considered best when using inadequate method.

 ```clojure
 (def atv [0.6 2.8 182.2 0.8 478.0 1.1 215.0 0.7 7.9 316.2 0.2 17780.0 7.8 100.0 0.9 180.0 0.3 300.9